 Those looking for the right fruits and vegetables to nourish their skin should stick to greens and yellows, including fruits like apricots, cantaloupe, mangos, and peaches.
 Vegetables like carrots, spinach, and squash, are also perfect options.

-Eliminate the Foods Most Likely to Cause Acne
+Acne Tip: Eliminate the Foods Most Likely to Cause Breakouts

 One of the keys to preventing acne is to remove foods and dietary habits that can increase the likelihood of a breakout.
 Some of these, like greasy foods and spicy meals, are well-known among those who suffer from acne breakouts.
 Others, though, might come as a surprise.
 In general, there are a few things that should be avoided in the pursuit of healthier, clearer skin:

 - Soda — even decaf or diet varieties